 Jenn Karson is an artist who works with concepts of mapping—the organization of space—and scoring—the organization of time.
 Her artworks take the form of intermedia, sculpture, soundworks, programming and installation.
 Her work has been exhibited and presented in the United States, Canada and Europe.
-Additionally she is a curator of exhibitions and develops programs and curriculum that cross the disciplines of the arts, technology, fashion and architecture; she is a lecturer at the University of Vermont’s Department of Art and Art History and the director of the College of Engineering and Mathematical Sciences digital fabrication lab (the UVM CEMS FabLab).
-She received her MFA in Design + Technology from the San Francisco Art Institute.
+Additionally, she is a curator of exhibitions and develops programs and curriculum that cross the disciplines of the arts, technology, fashion and architecture.
+She oversees the University of Vermont FabLab, a digital fabrication lab, in the College of Engineering and Mathematical Sciences.